How do I qualify for School of Architecture scholarships?

 - Landscape Architecture and Urban Planning

-Students enrolled in the Department of Architecture should submit the university scholarship and a separate Department of Architecture scholarship application to be considered for both college and department scholarships.
+Students enrolled in the Department of Architecture should submit the university scholarship and a separate Department of Architecture scholarship application to be considered for both school and department scholarships.
 No application is necessary for students new to the architecture department.

 Who decides whether or not I get a scholarship?